The Work

 Presence Led Theology in Survivor Voice

-a theology of presence and movement — mission born among survivors, where trauma is met, stories are found, and healing becomes the language of return.
+a theology of presence and movement — mission born among survivors, formed in the field, where trauma is met, stories are found, and healing becomes the language of return.

 We take confidentiality seriously.
 All images used on this site have been edited to protect the anonymity of survivors.